 COVID-19 and Family Life: Advice on Staying Healthy and Masks

-With the school year approaching, Atlanta Parent talked to Dr. Andi Shane, a mother and a pediatric infectious diseases expert at Children’s Healthcare of Atlanta and Emory University.
-She answered our questions on how to handle our new normal with online and in-person school, and how you can enjoy the last few weeks of summer in a safe manner.
+With month 11 of the COVID-19 pandemic approaching, Atlanta Parent checked back in with Dr. Andi Shane, a mother and a pediatric infectious diseases expert at Children’s Healthcare of Atlanta and Emory University.

 What is your advice to parents who choose to send their kids back to a physical school vs. parents who choose online schooling or homeschooling?

 The infectious disease community would recommend choosing one or the other.
 If your children are going back to school, we want to keep all the same children together as much as possible.
 That way, there’s less chance of transmission.
 When you mix groups, transmission is more likely to occur.
 Try to commit to a decision, which seems very challenging for a parent to do now, but it makes the most sense.
 Whatever is chosen, it should be something parents can adhere to most of the time.

 Some schools are doing half-days or every other day, which could be more difficult.
 When children are not in school, they may be mixing with other peers outside of school, with the potential for transmission.
 When they’re engaged in school-related activities, there’s a structure for what children have to do every day and that is more likely to keep infections down.
 When there’s free or unsupervised time, that makes it more challenging.
 If they choose online, that choice should be respected, and they should maintain it throughout the school term, for all the reasons we have talked about.
 When the child goes outside of the home or interacts with other children, make sure they’re masking and social distancing, and try to keep the same group of children the child socializes with together.

 How can parents distinguish between COVID-19 and common colds?